pkt-cash/pkt-docs/docs/index.md

 Documentation for the PKT project

 ## Wallet setup
-There are currently two wallets which you can choose from, the easiest to set up is [PKT Electrum](./electrum) which has a Graphical UI and supports Windows, Mac and Linux.
+There are several wallets which you can choose from, the easiest to set up are

+* [PKT Electrum](./electrum) which has a Graphical UI and supports Windows, Mac and Linux.
+* [PKT Wallet](./pktwalletgui) which has a Graphical UI and supports MacOS and works great with miners.

 You can also setup [PKT Wallet](./pktd/pktwallet) which is command line only but has greater scalability and privacy features.